New York Attorney for the Family & Medical Leave Act (FMLA) Claims

 - Pressure to resign or accept a demotion instead of taking protected time

-When we evaluate an FMLA matter, we look not only at the leave itself, but also at how your employer handled your return, any changes to your position, and whether you were treated differently from coworkers who did not take leave.
-We draw on decades of representing employees in New York City and throughout the state, and we are familiar with how judges and agencies in venues such as the Southern District of New York and the New York State Division of Human Rights approach leave and retaliation claims.
-By carefully gathering documents, communications, and witness accounts, we work with you to build a clear picture of what happened and to identify the legal options that may be available.
+When we evaluate an FMLA matter, we look beyond the leave itself.
+We examine how your employer handled your return, any changes to your position, and whether you were treated differently from coworkers who didn’t take leave.
+We’re familiar with how judges and agencies in venues such as the Southern District of New York and the New York State Division of Human Rights approach these claims, and we work with you to gather the documents, communications, and witness accounts needed to build a clear picture of what happened.

 Call our office today at (646) 490-0221 or contact us online to schedule a consultation with our New York City FMLA lawyers.